aporeto-inc/trireme-bare-metal/Kubernetes.md

 For our experiments we use the Cumulus VX that is a virtual machine with all router capabilities.
 The three hosts are directly attached to the router over a /30 interface, and we have enabled DHCP in the router so that the hosts can automatically get their IP addresses.
-The DHCP configuration for the Cumulus router can be found in Cumulus/dhcpd.conf.
+The DHCP configuration for the Cumulus router can be found in [dhcpd.conf](Cumulus/dhcpd.conf).
+The full configuration of the Cumulus Leaf switch is captured in [config](Cumulus/config) and [/etc/network/interfaces](Cumulus/interfaces).

 # Host Configuration